Telemarketing and the Telephone Consumer Protection Act (TCPA)

 - The creation of a private right of action allowing individuals, businesses, and state officials to bring a case in court for minimum damages of $500 and up to $1500 in damages where the telemarketer "knowingly" or "willfully" violated the TCPA.
 47 U.S.C. § 227 (b)(3), (f)(1).

 - The opportunity for the Federal Communications Commission to issue regulations to improve protections against telemarketing, including the ability to create a national DNC list.
 47 U.S.C. § 227 (c).
-The FCC never created this list.
+Consumers can register for the list here.

 - The opportunity for states to enact legislation to increase protections against the sending of junk faxes, the use of autodialing systems, the use of prerecorded and artificial voice systems, and the making of telephone solicitations.
 47 U.S.C. § 227 (e).